tamj0rd2/ModRDN/README.md

 | Locale\English\RDNMod\modloc.sga |                                                                       |                         |
 | Locale\English\RDNMod\ModText.*  |                                                                       |                         |

+When creating the SGA archive, you need to set Alias to `Data`

 #### The content of <ModName.module>

 #### How files for the game get searched for: